Join live demo

 All of the data you collect about your customers to use with your customer relationship management system, or CRM.
-A CRM customer database can include all kinds of information:
+What types of data should be in a CRM database?

 With this data, your CRM can attract customers, execute marketing campaigns and generate sales.
 You might say that a CRM is the engine for sales, marketing, and customer service, and the CRM database is the fuel that makes it run.

-Here are a few starter guidelines to help your company get started creating its own customer database.
-Or, start a demo of Infusionsoft by Keap now and start building your own CRM database.
+Here are a few starter guidelines to help your company learn how to build and maintain a CRM database.
+Or, start a free trial with Keap now and start building your own CRM database.

 For instance, most CRMs will help you know when your potential leads are ready to buy.
 You can tell this based on their behaviors, demographics, and your interactions with them (this is called “lead scoring”).
 The more information you include in your CRM database, the better the CRM can work.